koopjs/koop/packages/winnow/README.md

 # Contributing

 Esri welcomes contributions from anyone and everyone.
-Please see our [guidelines for contributing](https://github.com/Esri/contributing).
+Please see our [guidelines for contributing](https://github.com/Esri/contributing) and the [RELEASE.md](RELEASE.md) for a description of our release process.

 # License